• Skip to primary navigation

 I’m a technology leader with 25+ years of experience transforming how software is delivered by rethinking everything from team structures and practices to leadership mindsets.

 I currently lead global technology and engineering teams, as well as Agile delivery practices.
-My goal is to build and maintain teams that are outcome-driven, autonomous, efficient, and focused on delivering clear business value.
+My goal is to build and sustain teams that are outcome-driven, autonomous, engaged, efficient, and focused on clear business value.

-Over the last decade, we’ve transitioned our organization from a waterfall approach to a modern, product-centric framework, evolving our delivery capabilities to embrace Agile, Lean, and DevOps principles.
-This shift has enabled us to make our investments more visible through value stream management, unlocking speed, alignment, and resilience.
+Over the last decade, we’ve transitioned from a traditional waterfall approach to a modern, product-centric framework, evolving our delivery capabilities to incorporate Agile, Lean, and DevOps principles.
+This shift made our investments more visible through value stream management, unlocking speed, alignment, and resilience.

-Fundamental transformation isn’t about frameworks.
-It’s about leadership.
+Fundamental transformation is about leadership.
 Starting in the waterfall era with functional teams, I had to unlearn old approaches and adopt new management practices, delivery methods, and team structures to stay competitive in today’s fast-paced environment.

-I’ve spent the past several years collaborating and sharing experiences with other industry leaders who are navigating these same challenges, and I’ve learned just as much from our missteps as from our successes.
-Through industry collaborations, board work, executive roundtables, and virtual workshops, I stay grounded in what works and what doesn’t across different environments.
-I bring those lessons back to my teams, weaving them into practices, culture, and delivery.
+I’ve spent years collaborating and sharing experiences with other industry leaders who face these same challenges, learning as much from missteps as from successes.
+Through collaborations, board work, executive roundtables, and workshops, I stay grounded in what works across diverse environments, bringing those lessons back to my teams and culture.

-At Parchment, this means building and supporting globally distributed teams across more than 10 countries, growing from 30 to over 175 engineering team members, and achieving consistently high retention through intentional hiring and career development practices.
-I’ve supported nine acquisitions and multiple investment rounds, translating engineering capability into strategic business value.
+At Parchment, this meant growing an organization from $5M to $110M, building globally distributed teams across 10+ countries, growing from 30 to over 175 engineers, and achieving consistently high retention through intentional hiring and career development.
+I’ve supported technical diligence for 9 acquisitions and multiple investment rounds, translating engineering capability into strategic business value.

-In addition to my day job, I serve on the board of the Value Stream Management Consortium and continue to collaborate with industry leaders to advance the field of software delivery.
-I mentor emerging leaders and publish and contribute to conversations that connect strategy with practical change.
+In addition to my day job, I serve as a Flow Coach with Flowoptia.io, the next-generation organization that evolved from the Value Stream Management Consortium, where I previously served as a Board Director.
+I continue to collaborate with industry leaders, mentor emerging talent, and contribute to discussions that connect strategy with measurable change.

-I’m now focused on making the most meaningful impact of my career, helping organizations build systems and cultures that empower people, deliver value, and leave something better behind.
+I’m now focused on making the most meaningful impact of my career, helping organizations build systems and cultures that empower people, deliver value, adopt AI to accelerate software delivery, and leave something better behind.

 Learn more from my mission, collaboration, and posts.